emaze/emaze-pongo/README.md

 ### Executing queries

-Currently a query should be a valid `PostgreSQL` query without the prefix `select * from <entity_table>`, that is prepended by the library, assuming that the JSON document is available in the column named `data`.
+Currently a query must be a valid "where" predicate, assuming that the JSON document is available in the column named `data`.

-Obviously the `findFirst...` methods doesn't need of the clause `limit 1`.

 ### A note about immutability